isSuperman/brlaser/README.md

-brlaser: Brother laser printer driver
+brlaser: Brother laser printer driver1
 =====================================

 brlaser is a CUPS driver for Brother laser printers.